1. Otis Elite Gun Cleaning Kit

 The DAC Winchester Super Deluxe is the best gun cleaning kit if you are just looking for a massive kit.
 It comes with 68 pieces, so it pretty much fits all sorts of gun models.
-This kit is actually quite economical if you consider the price for piece.
-The bag and case is quite nice and seems to be presented and laid out well.
-It is a soft sided case and is definitely towards the lighter end of carrying cases.
+This kit is actually quite economical if you consider the price of the piece.
+The bag and case is quite nice and seem to be presented and laid out well.
+It is a soft-sided case and is definitely towards the lighter end of carrying cases.
 In some cases, we think this case is great for traveling.

 All of the pieces you need are nicely packed.
 You get bronze brushes and mops for 14 different calibers, as well as brass jags, brass rods, and cotton cleaning patches.
-There are a total of 150 cleaning patches that come in batch of 3 different sizes.
+There are a total of 150 cleaning patches that come in a batch of 3 different sizes.
 For the brushes, they come in different materials such as bronze, steel, and nylon.
 This is great when you have a personal preference for what type of equipment you like to use to clean your guns.
-This cleaning kit is DEC tested and definitely made of high quality materials.
-If you want shear quantity, get this kit.
+This cleaning kit is DEC-tested and definitely made of high-quality materials.
+If you want sheer quantity, get this kit.

-The handle rotates quite nicely and you also get double ended bylon brushes.
+The handle rotates quite nicely and you also get double-ended nylon brushes.
 Additionally, you even get a gun conditioner, which many other kits lack.
 Finally, you have a bunch of cotton patches for cleaning the gun barrel.
 This gun cleaning kit is nice and simple and it works.
-Our biggest praise is that it is a great stand alone cleaning kit – meaning it even comes with conditioner.
+Our biggest praise is that it is a great stand-alone cleaning kit – meaning it even comes with conditioner.
 Many of the other larger cleaning kits out there make you buy oil and conditioner separately.

 What is in a Gun Cleaning Kit?